cloudfoundry-community/stackdriver-tools/examples/cf-stackdriver-example/README.md

 ## Deploying the application

-The application requires the GOOGLE_PROJECT variable to start.
-The following snippet will get the app create, set the variable, and restage the app at which time it should start.
+The application requires the GOOGLE_PROJECT environment variable to start.
+The following snippet will create the app, set the variable, and restage the app at which time it should start.

 ```
 cf push